RocketChat/Apps.Salesforce.LiveAgent/README.md

    - To find this value, go to your Salesforce Dashboard -> Setup (In Gear Icon) -> Quick Find Search -> Search for embedded service deployments -> Click on Embedded Service Deployments option -> Locate current chat group and click on View -> From Embedded Service Code Snippets option, click on Get Code -> Locate the value of buttonId from Chat Code Snippet.

-1. **Rocket Chat Server URL**

-   - Enter your current Rocket Chat server URL.
-You can find it in the URL Bar of your browser.

 1. **Debug Mode**

    - Debug mode will send logs and debug messages to the Live Chat users.
 Dev only setting, keep it to default setting (false).